OpenMined/PySyft/docs/source/guides/data-owner/04-configure-pb.rst

    The noise is selected randomly from a Gaussian distribution with sigma as the standard deviation and zero mean.

+So the first thing we need to remember while setting ``sigma`` is that if we set a very low sigma compared to the published value, it might not add enough noise, and the user would require a large ``privacy budget`` to get the accurate result.

-So, we want the noise to be picked randomly with a standard deviation of ``20``.
+Now we want the noise to be picked randomly with a standard deviation of ``20``.
 Thus decreasing the value of ``sigma`` will result in more accurate results but at the expense of a more privacy budget being spent and leaking more information about private data.

+**Example:** let's assume the value being published is ``100000``, then adding a slight noise of ``20`` will result in ``100020``, which isn't significant noise comparatively and thus would require a large budget to be spent.
+Similarly, if the value being published is ``0.1`` and you add noise of ``20``, then the result value is ``20.1`` which is way off from the actual result and thus affects the accuracy of the result, although having spent low PB.

 C. Make a Query With 2e Privacy Budget As a Data Scientist
 #################################################################